-We're continuing our fun working with the beautiful fabric options in Tula Pink's latest collection for FreeSpirit Fabrics: Elizabeth.
-Owing to the collection's name, our apron has a certain Elizabethan flair.
+This apron was designed for the Elizabeth collection by Tula Pink for FreeSpirit Fabrics, and owing to the collection's name, our apron has a certain Elizabethan flair.
 In researching the best elements to add the flavor of this dramatic era, we came across an interesting tidbit.
 In 1574, the Parliament of England passed separate laws called "sumptuary laws" to govern the ways of dressing.
 Clothes with gold were reserved for the Queen and her relations.
 Only the royals were allowed to wear clothes trimmed with ermine.
-And you had to have some level of nobility to sport clothes constructed from velvet, satin and silk or trimmed with fox and otter.
-Peasants were restricted to dresses made of cotton, leather and wool.
+And you had to have some level of nobility to sport clothes constructed from velvet, satin, and silk or trimmed with fox and otter.
+Peasants were restricted to dresses made of cotton, leather, and wool.
 Today, you can make your outfits from anything you'd like.
 With this apron, we of course recommend the quality cottons of FreeSpirt Fabrics.
 We also suggest whipping up some hot cross buns whilst wearing it.